rakibulhasanristak/Assingment-5/README.md

 parentContainer.appendChild(newDiv);
 You can also set properties like innerHTML or className on the new element before you append it, just like you did in your project to create the service cards and history items.
 Other insertion methods include prepend() (adds to the beginning), insertBefore(), and insertAdjacentElement().

-3. What is Event Bubbling and how does it work?
+3.What is Event Bubbling and how does it work?
 Event bubbling is the process where an event triggered on a nested element "bubbles up" through its ancestors in the DOM tree.

 Imagine you have a button inside a div, which is inside the <body>.